Roger Dean (artist): 1980s–present

 In the 1980s, Dean's output focused on other areas, including stage design, architecture, and video game art.
-In 1981, he collaborated with his brother Martyn on the Tectonic House, an environmentally-friendly and economic home built to last that was displayed at the annual International Ideal Home Exhibition in Birmingham.
-The idea spawned from two ideas: Dean's earlier designs for a bed and bedroom intended for the safety of children, and Martyn's "retreat pod" from 1970 that was featured in the Stanley Kubrick film A Clockwork Orange (1971).
+He was approached by Italian film producer Dino De Laurentiis to design the costumes for Flash Gordon (1980), but declined as film work required him to relinquish the ownership of his designs.
+In 1981, he collaborated with his brother Martyn on the Tectonic House, an environmentally-friendly and economic home that was displayed at the annual International Ideal Home Exhibition in Birmingham.
+The idea spawned from two ideas–Dean's earlier designs for a bedroom intended for the safety of children, and Martyn's "retreat pod" from 1970 that Stanley Kubrick borrowed for his film A Clockwork Orange (1971).
 The project has developed into its current name, Home for Life, and the non-working prototype contains no straight edges or right angles.
-In the early 2000s, the cost to produce one was estimated to be $72,000–$80,000.
+In the early 2000s, the cost to produce one was estimated to be $75,000–$80,000.
 Although several local British governments have expressed interest in the project, none have come into fruition.
 In 2003, a project involving the construction of 264 villas, chalets, and apartments designed by Dean on a 65-acre site near Stourport-on-Severn, Worcestershire had entered the planning stage.

-In 1982, readers of Rolling Stone voted Dean's cover for Asia's debut studio album was voted the second greatest album cover of all time, behind Sgt.
-Pepper's Lonely Hearts Club Band (1967) by The Beatles.
+In 1982, readers of Rolling Stone voted Dean's cover for Asia's debut studio album as the second greatest album cover of all time, behind Sgt.
+Pepper's Lonely Hearts Club Band (1967) by the Beatles.
+His logo for the band featured hard edges and sharp corners on purpose, as a contrast to the logo he had produced for Yes.

 Dean's first design for a video game was The Black Onyx (1984), which was a collaboration with comic artist Michael Kaluta.
 It marked the beginning of a series of designs Dean produced for Henk Rogers, who designed the game.
 The project involved Dean and Kaluta producing an estimated 4,000 drawings for the game, including ideas for its animation, story, music, and motion capture.
 Dean went on to produce the cover artwork for several Psygnosis games, including Obliterator (1988) and Shadow of the Beast (1989).
 Dean redesigned the Tetris logo which led to the design of the cover art for Tetris Worlds (2001).